Simhyeon/gdmarp/README.md

 * [ ] Add table alignment option to csv macro
 * [ ] Modify csv macro so that user can input font size

+For legacy support + Space delimited class is not that bad
+* [ ] Change class macro to get inputs delimited by comma not spaces.